lunarc/lunarc_docs/docs/manual/submitting_jobs/manual_specifying_requirements.md

 ## Naming jobs

-All jobs are given both a job identifier and a name, for easier identification in the batch system.
-The default name given to a job is the file name of the submit script, which can make it difficult to identify your job if you use a standard name for your submit scripts.
+All jobs are given both a job identifier and a name for easier identification in the batch system.
+The default name given to a job is the file name of the submit script, making it difficult to identify your job if you use a common name for your submit scripts.
 You can give your job a name from inside the script by using the -J
 option:

 ```bash